EJ-Tether/relational-AI-world/content/posts/sunsetting-people.en.md

 35. George Herbert Mead, *Mind, Self and Society*, 1934.
 36. Karen Barad, *Meeting the Universe Halfway*, 2007.
 37. Kenneth J. Doka, *Disenfranchised Grief*, 1989.
+47. Thomas Nagel, "What Is It Like to Be a Bat?," *The Philosophical Review*, 1974. *(Kept at 47: added at first-review integration, cited in Chapter VII.)*

 ## Community voices — quoted with permission, credited as authors